-Although Tinian is located in a potentially active seismic zone, the hazards associated with earthquakes, fault rupture, slope instability and liquefaction would be minimal because there would be no buildings or permanent structures associated with the proposed range.
-The proposed ranges would be located on a relatively flat area that would not be subject to slope instability.
+Although Tinian is located in a potentially active seismic zone, the hazards associated with earthquakes, fault rupture, slope instability and liquefaction are minimal.
+The proposed ranges are to be located on a relatively flat area that would not be subject to slope instability.
+The predominant limestone bedrock is not vulnerable to liquefaction or high erosion potential.

 The construction SOPs would include requirements for stormwater compliance with stormwater BMPs, including the SWPPP, to ensure that all aspects of the project construction would be performed in a manner to minimize impacts during construction activity.
 A description of the standard BMPs and resource protection measures required by regulatory mandates can be found in Volume 7.
-Implementation of measures noted in the geology and soils column would prevent erosion; therefore, impacts from soil erosion would be less than significant.
-Indirect impacts to geological resources, water resources, and marine biological resources from soil erosion during construction and operation would be prevented by implementation of BMPs.
+Implementations of measures noted in the geology and soils column would prevent erosion, thus there would be minimal impacts from soil erosion.
+A more detailed explanation of regulatory permitting requirements may also be available in Volume 8.

-3.2.7 Summary of Proposed Mitigation Measures
+3.2.7 Summary of Potential Mitigation Measures

-Table 3.2-6 summarizes the proposed mitigation measures.
+Table 3.2-6 summarizes potential mitigation measures.